emilkm/amfjs/README.md

 var amfClient = amf.Client("amfphp", "http://127.0.0.1/server/gateway.php");
 ```

-A new AMF Client instance is created, with a _destination_ of "amfphp", and _endpoint_ of "http://127.0.0.1/server/gateway.php".
+A new AMF Client instance is created, and initialized with the desired  _destination_ and _endpoint_.

 ```javascript